BorekZnovustvoritel/SBOM-Grader/cookbooks/README.md

   - Document passes schema validation
   - Main element is a package
 SHOULD:
-  - All named packages have a versionInfo
+  - All packages have a versionInfo
   - License list has correct form
   - Creation time is valid
   - All packages are referenced in relationships